nums/multigit/README.md

 # multigit
-A multigit manager with git flow features availables But Git flow (http://danielkummer.github.io/git-flow-cheatsheet/) is not required Just ```nodeJs``` and ```git > 1.7.x``` are required
+A multigit manager with git flow features availables, but Git flow (http://danielkummer.github.io/git-flow-cheatsheet/) is not required.
+Just ```nodeJs``` and ```git > 1.7.x``` are required

 #### 1. add lib to your package.json